-Each of our schools has both an admissions register and an attendance register, and all pupils are placed on both registers (unless pupils are boarders).
+Our school has both an admissions register and an attendance register, and all pupils are placed on both registers.
 Pupils must be entered on the admissions register at the beginning of the first day on which the school has agreed or been notified that the pupil will attend the school.
 If the pupil fails to attend the school will undertake reasonable enquiries to establish their whereabouts.

-The school will make reasonable enquiries (jointly with the Local Authority) to establish the whereabouts of a pupil who ceases to attend, before deleting the child from roll if the deletion is under regulation 8(1), sub paragraphs (f) (iii) and (h) (iii) (see table below).
+The school will make reasonable enquiries (jointly with the Local Authority) to establish the whereabouts of a pupil who ceases to attend, before deleting the child from roll if the deletion is under regulation 8(1), sub paragraphs (f)(iii) and (h)(iii) (see table below).